All shields has the quarters 2 and 3 equal

 Bearer: Globe, Richard.

-I also had a wall in Google+ the social network created and closed by Google.
+I also had a heraldic wall in Google+ the social network created and closed by Google.
 Google + taught us that we should not put all our efforts into a single social network.

 Categories: Technology, Social networks, Tower, Ordered, Or, Port and windows and Azure.